-Cigarettes?
-What cigarettes?
 It's time to celebrate because you've put an end to all those cravings and no longer rely on nicotine to get you through your day.
-You've probably figured out exactly what triggered your need for a smoke in the first place and managed to find a tobacco-free way to deal with the situation.
+You've probably figured out exactly what triggered your need to smoke in the first place and managed to find healthier ways to deal with the situation.

-However, you can't forget the fact that you've had a long-standing relationship with cigarettes and the temptation to go back will ALWAYS be there in some shape or form.
-No matter how much time passes, taking just one puff of a cigarette could send you all the way back to becoming a full blown smoker.
+However, you can't forget the fact that you've had a long-standing relationship with smoking and the temptation to go back will always be there in some shape or form.
+No matter how much time passes, taking just one puff of a cigarette could send you all the way back to a full blown smoking habit.